PUGX/PUGXGeneratorBundle/Resources/doc/index.md

 </html>
 ```

-If you want the confirm delete functionality, you can add the following Javascript code
+If you want the confirm delete functionality, you can add the following Javascript code,
-in one of you files (e.g. ``acme.js`` in layout above):
+based on jQuery, in one of you files (e.g. ``acme.js`` in layout above):

 ``` js+php
 $().ready(function() {